 - List the items you will cover in the body of the paper that support your thesis statement.
 For example, under the thesis statement in step three, you could write, “I will begin by giving background information on rising crime rates in the inner city.
 I will then cite statistics that demonstrate the correlation between high areas of unemployment and crime.
 I will then discuss various solutions advanced by sociologists and government officials, and their effectiveness or lack thereof.”

-- Provide a list of preliminary sources to give whomever may read the outline an idea of the authority of your references.
-In a paper about the crime rate’s relation to joblessness, you could list government studies, sociological sources and the FBI’s Uniform Crime Index, a recognized authority that compiles crime statistics in the United States.
+- Provide a list of preliminary sources to give whoever may read the outline and idea of the authority of your references.
+In a paper about the crime rate’s relation to joblessness, you could list government studies, sociological sources, and the FBI’s Uniform Crime Index, a recognized authority that compiles crime statistics in the United States.

 Tips & Warnings